ballerina-platform/ballerina-dev-website/swan-lake/why-ballerina/cloud-native.md

   - /why-ballerina/the-network-in-the-language
 ---

 In a microservice architecture, smaller services are developed, deployed, and scaled individually.
-These disaggregated services communicate with each other over the network forcing developers to deal with the [Fallacies of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) in their application logic.
+These disaggregated services communicate with each other over the network forcing developers to deal with the [fallacies of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) in their application logic.
 For decades, programming languages have treated networks simply as I/O sources.
 The sections below demonstrate a few of Ballerina's inherent capabilities to develop distributed services effectively and the cloud-native deployment process that is provided as part of the programming experience.

 ## Network-friendly type system